Who is this article for?

 Unwanted file downloads

-If your OneDrive folder is included in the Code42 app backup selection, backups on Windows 10 devices caused the download of online-only files that are managed by OneDrive Files On-Demand.
-To resolve this problem, see Prevent unwanted OneDrive file downloads.
+If you use Code42 app version 6.8.3 or earlier, and if your OneDrive folder is included in the Code42 app backup selection, backups on Windows 10 devices cause the download of online-only files that are managed by OneDrive Files On-Demand.
+To resolve this problem, upgrade to Code42 app version 6.8.4 or later.
+For more information, see Prevent unwanted OneDrive file downloads.